sourcegraph/handbook/content/departments/technical-success/ps/index.md

 Sourcegraph account and support teams can communicate with the customer via Slack only if the appropriate Slack services offering has been purchased.
 The available Slack services are:

 - Slack Support - Access to Support Engineering via Slack with better visibility into the Support ticketing process.
+With Slack Support, support tickets can be created directly from the Slack channel, and the customer will have a direct line to the Support Engineers reviewing their issues.
-- Slack Account Management - Improved communications with the account team via Slack, with the ability to discuss and distribute account related items, training and enablement resources, new release information, and more.
+- Slack Account Management - Improved communications with the account team via Slack.
+The following are included with this offering:
+  - Standardized Training and Enablement Materials through Slack, including the ability for users to directly ask questions during their Sourcegraph onboarding
+  - Monthly usage reports sent via Slack (for non airgapped customers)
+  - New release messages and upgrade planning
+  - Direct line to provide product feedback

+Also, Commercial Customers (based on our [market segmentation](../../../strategy-goals/strategy/index.md#market-segmentation)) who would not otherwise have a dedicated TA will get one with the purchase of Slack Account Management.

 Slack is included with the purchase of various Professional Services packages as follows: